-Code K. Deductions-portfolio (2% floor).
-Amounts entered with this code are deductions that are clearly and directly allocable to portfolio income (other than investment interest expense and section 212 expenses from a REMIC).
+Code J. Deductions-portfolio (2% floor).
+Amounts entered with code J are deductions that are clearly and directly allocable to portfolio income (other than investment interest expense and section 212 expenses from a REMIC).
 Generally, you should enter these amounts on Schedule A (Form 1040), line 22.
-See the instructions for Schedule A, lines 22 and 27, for more information.
+See the instructions for Schedule A (Form 1040), lines 22 and 27, for more information.